COVID-19: Search begins for Nizamuddin-linked suspected cases as tally increases across India

-Authorities launched a nationwide search on Tuesday for participants of a huge religious congregation held earlier this month in the national capital's Nizamuddin area, which has become the new epicentre of the deadly virus pandemic amid fears that thousands present there could have carried the infection to the length and breadth of the country.
+Authorities launched a nationwide search on Tuesday for participants of a huge religious gathering held earlier this month in the national capital's Nizamuddin area, which has become the new epicentre of the deadly virus pandemic amid fears that thousands present there could have carried the infection to the length and breadth of the country.
 Thousands of participants of the Tablighi Jamaat held in mid-March in Nizamuddin, which also is home to a famous Dargah, are known to have returned to their homes in virtually every state including Telangana, West Bengal, Karnataka and Gujarat.
-Many of these states have reported COVID-19 cases linked to the Tablighi Jamaat.
-Several fresh cases of infection were reported on Tuesday from Delhi, Maharashtra, Kerala, Uttar Pradesh, Tamil Nadu, Gujarat, Jammu and Kashmir and Bihar, among other places, taking the nationwide tally past 1,400 with at least 45 deaths, though a consolidated official tally was not announced in the Union Home Ministry's daily press briefing.
+Many of these states have reported COVID-19 cases linked to this congregation.

+Several fresh cases of infection were reported on Tuesday from Delhi, Maharashtra, Kerala, Uttar Pradesh, Tamil Nadu, Gujarat, Jammu and Kashmir and Bihar, among other places, taking the nationwide tally well past 1,400 with at least 45 deaths, as per figures announced by government officials in different states.
+But, a consolidated official tally announced later in the evening by the Union Health Ministry put the total number of confirmed cases at 1,397 and 35 deaths, marking an increase of 146 positive cases and three deaths since Monday night -- two in Punjab and one in Maharashtra.
+However, this apparently did not include six deaths reported by Telangana government last night, all of who had attended the Nizamuddin congregation.

+While the Union Health Ministry's tally, updated as on 8.30 PM Tuesday, put the total number of confirmed cases in Tamil Nadu at 74, the state government put its aggregate number at 124, with at least 77 of them having links to the Tablighi Jamaat.
+For Maharashtra also, the Centre's tally was 216, but the state government officials put the figure at 302 with an increase of 82 in a day.

 It also said "panic will destroy more lives than the virus" and asked the Centre to get trained counsellors and community leaders of all faiths to calm down the migrants, rather than the police to avoid use of force and intimidation.
 The Union Health Ministry lamented that the number of hotspots has risen due to "lack of people's support and delay in timely detection" of the cases.

 Health Ministry Joint Secretary Lav Agarwal said the government is using cluster containment strategies and doing rigorous contact tracing in these hotspots to check the virus from further spreading.
-Within the national capital, more than 1,000 people who attended the congregation have been quarantined while more than 300 have been admitted to hospitals.
+Within the national capital, more than 1,100 people who attended the congregation have been quarantined while at least 441 have been hospitalised.
 The government is screening all those who participated in the event, officials said.

 Agarwal, however, said it was not the time to find faults but to take action.
 In the national capital alone, at least 24 people who took part in the religious congregation, Tablighi Jamaat, have tested positive for the novel coronavirus, Delhi Chief Minister Arvind Kejriwal said, as he slammed the organisers for being "highly irresponsible" on their part to hold such an event at a time when thousands have died in other countries due to the pandemic.